 To sign up your middle school class for STEM Days Out, call 718-623-7220 or email [email protected] to check availability and register.

 Explore the Discovery Garden’s hands-on outdoor displays, including the fruit and vegetable garden and woodland, meadow, and marsh plant communities.
-Rotate through activity stations to use real science tools alongside our volunteer Discovery Docents, and design your own science experiment to take home.
+Rotate through gardening activity stations to plant, taste, and harvest fruits and vegetables.
+Use real science tools and methods alongside our volunteer Discovery Docents, and create your own science project to take home.

 The Discovery Garden is outdoors, so students should dress for the weather.
 This program is subject to cancellation in inclement weather.